sam-goodwin/eventual/docs/reference/1-api.md

 }
 ```

-You may also need to polyfill with [`node-fetch`](https://www.npmjs.com/package/node-fetch).
+Unless you're using Node 18+, you will need to polyfill with [`node-fetch`](https://www.npmjs.com/package/node-fetch).

 ## Routes and Handlers

-All [Http Methods](#http-methods) follow the same pattern of taking in a string representing the route and a handler function that accepts a Request and returns a `Promise<Response>`.
+To register a route and handler function, you can use one of the HTTP method functions provided by the `api` object, such as `api.get`, `api.post`, `api.put`, `api.delete`, etc. These functions take in a string representing the route and a handler function that accepts a `Request` object and returns a `Promise<Response>`.

 ```ts
 api.post("/echo", async (request) => {